sawyerWeld/Preference-Fitness/README.md

 ## Parameter Estimation

 To estimate the parameters of the models given the data, we use the Metropolis-Hastings algorithm.
-The Metropolis algorithm is an MCMC method that works as follows:
+The Metropolis algorithm is an MCMC method that works as follows: Generate a new set of parameters given the previous parameters.
+If the new parameters score better than the previous parameters (in the case of this implementation, lower is better), the new parameters are the new current parameters.
+If the new parameters are not better, they can still be set as the new parameters; the probability of accepting the new candidates when they are worse than the current parameters is proportional to the ratio of the new paramters to the current parameters.
 ```
 Current_Parameters = Random_Parameters